Lithuanian Christian Democracy Party

 The Lithuanian Christian Democracy Party (Note: A more accurate translation of the party's name would be Party of Christian Democracy, however, Christian Democracy Party is generally used in English versions of Lithuanian media.
 Christian Democratic Party is also used, but is generally reserved for the historical Lithuanian Christian Democratic Party.)
-(Lietuvos krikščioniškosios demokratijos partija, LKDP) is a right-wing Christian democratic party in Lithuania founded in 2003.
-It first acquired a Member of the Seimas in 2024, when Mindaugas Puidokas joined the party and was elected as its chairman.
+(Lietuvos krikščioniškosios demokratijos partija, LKDP) is a Christian democratic party in Lithuania founded in 2003.
+A right-wing party, it first acquired a Member of the Seimas in 2024, when Mindaugas Puidokas joined the party and was elected as its chairman.

 It is a member of the European Christian Political Party.

 History

 The party was founded in 2003, after members of the Lithuanian Christian Democratic Party left in protest of the leadership's decision of unify with the Christian Democratic Union, another Christian Democratic party.
 The newly founded party retained the original party's statute and program, but was unable to keep its name and thus adopted a slightly altered one.
 The party's formation was initiated by former Minister of Education Zigmas Zinkevičius and dissident and Catholic priest Alfonsas Svarinskas.
 They were opposed to cooperation with Kazys Bobelis, chairman of the Christian Democratic Union, who, according to them, had conspired with "kolchoz chairmen" (referring to the Democratic Labour Party of Lithuania) during municipal elections.

 The party's first chairman was Ignacas Uždavinys, who remained until 2008.
 The party's next chairman, Vincentas Lamanauskas, joined the Christian Party in 2010.
 It first participated in the 2011 local elections and received 1199 votes, or 0.1 percent of the total vote.
 It performed worse in the 2019 local elections, where it only received 811 votes, or 0.09 percent of the total vote, and did not contest the 2023 local elections.